 It’s time to get your Steve Irwin gear on and go wrangle yourself a beauty.
 Well, not really wrangle, more look at from a distance.
 The Le Bonheur crocodile farm is located just outside of Paarl near Franschhoek and you have the rare opportunity to see the Nile crocodile.

 Le Bonheur runs regular guided tours where you can walk through fenced-in walkways.
 Along your walk, you have the opportunity to see over 1500 toothy creatures.
 If your little one is brave enough they even have the chance to hold a juvenile – an experience that you won’t get everywhere!

-With this guide to planning fun adventures with your kids, you’re never going to be left thinking about what to do in cape Town.
+With this guide to planning fun adventures with your kids, you’re never going to be left thinking about what to do in Cape Town.
 You’re going to have to spend more time here!
-You can find many other things to do with kids in Cape Town on Cape Town City Pass.
+You can find many other Cape Town Attractions with your City Pass!